hvrc/reportsapi/README.md

 ```

 The POS data is plotted in a scrollable chart format.
 As you zoom in, the x-axis
 changes values and plots new points.
-This chart is embedded in an .html file.
+This chart is embedded in a .html file.

 ![](_docs/images/pos_chart.png)